 - To qualify for the Community and Population Focused Healthcare prior learning assessment, a minimum of a single year or combined year in a community setting with a population group, is required as part of the two years of experience requirement.

 - To qualify for the Leadership and Management prior learning assessment, a minimum of a single year of experience in a leadership position such as preceptor, nurse manager/team leader or active member on a strategic planning committee is required to meet this requirement.

-- The portfolio guidelines and rubrics will be the criteria for assessing artifacts submitted to meet BSN competency behaviors.
+- The NAC guidelines and rubrics will be the criteria for assessing evidence submitted to meet BSN competency behaviors.

 - The overall grade for the portfolio is pass/fail and determined by the completeness of the content in the rubric for each area: Community and Population Focused Healthcare; Leadership and Management; and Research and Evidence-Based Practice/Spirit of Inquiry.

 - The cost for portfolios and course credit is determined by the individual institution.

 - Final evaluation of the portfolio evidence will be communicated to the RN Student and appropriate persons at (name of college/university) as appropriate to each school: Dean, Director, Course faculty, College Registrar, etc.

 - Written notification of the evidence submitted and credit awarded is communicated to the Registrar with subsequent college credit applied to the nursing program and appears on the college transcript.

 DiSalvio, P. (2014).
 New directions for higher education: Q&A with CAEL’s Tate on prior learning, competency-based Ed.
 New England Journal Of Higher Education, 1.

 Donley, R., & Flaherty, M. J. (2008).
 Promoting professional development: Three phases of articulation in nursing education and practice.
 Online Journal Of Issues In Nursing, 13(3), 11e